c0ntradicti0n/distinctiopus/explanation/HowItWorks.md

     the mouth of a white shark
     a white shark

-My algorithm puts these into a tree, which expressions appear in others
+My algorithm puts these into a tree, which expressions appear in others.

 ![Image](predicate_chunks.svg)